NixOS/nix.dev/source/tutorials/cross-compilation.rst

         # Compile our example using the compiler specific to our host platform
         $CC ${helloWorld} -o hello

-        # Run the compiled program using an emulator
+        # Run the compiled program using user mode emulation (Qemu/Wine)
-        # Usually Qemu, but on windows it is Wine
+        # buildPackages are passed so that emulation is built for the build platform
         ${hostPkgs.stdenv.hostPlatform.emulator hostPkgs.buildPackages} hello > $out

         # print to stdout program stdout